jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Kingston to Temple
 -----------------------
 * CR2 changing to District at VIC in 39-41m at 6tph
+* TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 44-50m at 4tph (+7m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 48-52m at 4tph (+10m)

 From Kingston to Farringdon